UK advises limiting AstraZeneca in under-30s amid clot worry

 ———

-Associated Press writers Lauran Neergaard in Alexandria, Virginia, Mike Corder in Amsterdam, Joseph Wilson in Barcelona, Spain, Colleen Barry in Milan, Kim Tong-hyung in Seoul, Angela Charlton in Paris and Nicolae Dumitrache in Bucharest, Romania, contributed to this report.
+Associated Press writers Lauran Neergaard in Alexandria, Virginia, Mike Corder in Amsterdam, Joseph Wilson in Barcelona, Spain, Colleen Barry in Milan, Kim Tong-hyung in Seoul, Angela Charlton in Paris, Raf Casert in Brussels and Nicolae Dumitrache in Bucharest, Romania, contributed to this report.

 ———